nasa-jpl/osr-rover-code/setup/rover_bringup.md

 sudo cp osr_startup.service /etc/systemd/system/osr_startup.service
 sudo chmod 644 /etc/systemd/system/osr_startup.service
 ```

+Modify the service file with `sudo nano /etc/systemd/system/osr_startup.service` and replace the User and Group with your username (when in doubt, on the Pi run `echo $USER` in a terminal) instead of 'Ubuntu'.

 Your osr startup service is now installed on the Pi and ready to be used.
 The following are some commands
 related to managing this service which you might find useful: